ToxicFrog/mercs-ap/doc/game-integration.md

 The one caveat is that card status sometimes does not update until the next time the player opens their PDA, so there may be a delay before a card verification becomes visible in memory.
+We may, in the future, be able to eliminate this latency by injecting code into `gameflow_DeckCardVerified` instead.

 #### Chapter inference

-Some future features depend on knowing what chapter the player is in.
+Some features, including telling if the game is completed, depend on knowing what chapter the player is in.
 For our purposes we can get away with inferring this based on Ace status, since chapter transitions are always triggered by a mission in which you must verify an Ace.